Asteroid Software

 Developers of the Windows-based astrology software programs: Pegasus; Kepler; and especially SIRIUS which has a comprehensive asteroid calculation add-on feature for astrologers.

 SIRIUS has the capacity to provide complete listings of all of the astrologically-available officially Named asteroids, available in Zodiac (Longitude) order (necessary for serious asteroid work!), as well as Alphabetical, and in also sorts of various degree orders (such 45˚ for Cosmobiology charts).
+Though the website claims the Asteroids add-on to have 38,000 asteroids, but that figure includes asteroids that have not yet been officially named.
+But the Asteroid section of the website might not be up-to-date.

 SIRIUS firstly has an optional Asteroid add-on program of files for more than 19,000 Named asteroids (plus thousands of so-far Unnamed asteroids that later may receive names).